boggydigital/yet_urls/README.md

-# yt_urls
+# yet_urls

-yt_urls extracts a single video stream URL ("the best" quality one) from a YouTube video page.
+yet_urls extracts a single video stream URL ("the best" quality one) from a YouTube video page.
 This module has the following exported methods:

 ## WatchUrl